rewgs/go-pathlib/README.md

 Additionally, both `PurePath` and `Path` contain OS-specific implementations: `PurePosixPath`, `PureWindowsPath`, `PosixPath`, and `WindowsPath`.

-Their relationships can be diagrammed as follows:
+Just like Python's `pathlib`, their relationships can be diagrammed as follows:

 ```mermaid
 graph BT;